Flavsditz/getdown-maven/readme.md

 What is it?
 -----------

-The maven getdown plugin adds a mcgafter to maven's build lifecycle that will generate [getdown's][1] digest.txt file.
+The maven getdown plugin to maven's build lifecycle to generate [getdown's][1] digest.txt file.

 Use
 ---